jmoggridge/fixed-and-random-effects/README.md

 # fixed-and-random-effects

-Slideshow for 10min talk about fixed and random effects in statistics
+Slideshow for 10min talk about fixed and random effects in statistics, 2024-07-30.